Loretta991/Pre-Interview-FlashDeck/Pre-Interview-FlashDeck/README.md

 # 🎯 Pre-Interview FlashDeck

-**Rapid AI Interview Prep + Live Demo App**
+**AI-Driven Interview Showcase + Live Employer Input**

-This app lets candidates demonstrate GPT-based skills and RAG workflows via screen-shared Q&A — tailored for each employer.
+This interactive app helps candidates like Elle prepare for technical interviews using real job requirements.
+Employers can submit custom questions and key expectations — and preview tailored responses before the interview.

+---

 ## 👀 Live Preview
 Coming soon: GitHub Pages / CodeSandbox Link

+---

 ## 🧪 Try It as a Hiring Manager

-Paste your job description into `/public/preview-questions.json` to customize the FlashDeck Q&A.
+- Enter your **Company Name** and **Job Title**
+- List **5 critical job expectations** for this role
+- Provide **3 questions you plan to ask Elle**
+- Select **3 follow-up questions** you want Elle to ask you during the interview

+You’ll immediately see a smart, structured Q&A deck based on your inputs — no account required.

+---

 ## 🗂 Repo Structure

-- `/src/App.js`: React Q&A app
+- `/src/App.js`: Full React Q&A App with employer input + response generator
-- `/public/preview-questions.json`: Employer preview input
+- `/public/preview-questions.json`: Optional external input file
-- `README.md`: Overview + instructions
+- `README.md`: This file

+---

 ## 🔧 Built With
 - React + useState
-- JSON-fed Q&A engine
+- Dynamic JSON-fed Q&A builder
-- GPT/RAG prompt examples
+- GPT-inspired logic for job-specific prep
+- Employer-centered question routing